Windows OS Hub

 open excel file from powershell console and read data

-Then you can open a sheet you want (by its name or index):
+Then you can open a specific Excel (by its name or index):

 $ExcelWorkSheet = $ExcelWorkBook.Sheets.Item("CORP_users")

-You can get the name of the current (active) Excel worksheet using this command:
+Get the name of the current (active) Excel worksheet with the command:

 $ExcelWorkBook.ActiveSheet | fl Name, Index